School Days (novel): Plot summary

-Months after a school shooting at an elitist prep school in small-town Massachusetts leaves fifteen students and faculty dead, Spenser is hired by the grandmother of one of the alleged killers, a rich old lady who firmly believes in her grandson's innocence: she is convinced that he is not the one of the two shooters who never lifted his ski mask in front of their victims and who somehow managed to disappear in the crowd without being identified.
+Months after a school shooting at an elitist prep school in small-town Massachusetts leaves fifteen students and faculty dead, Spenser is hired by the grandmother of one of the alleged killers, a rich old lady who firmly believes in her grandson's innocence: she is convinced that he is not one of the two shooters who never lifted their ski masks in front of their victims and who somehow managed to disappear in the crowd without being identified.
 Both suspects are now in custody but unwilling to talk to anyone.

 Wherever Spenser turns, people are reluctant to co-operate with him, if not outright hostile.
 The local police chief considers the case closed as both perpetrators are under arrest, awaiting trial and have already confessed to the crime.
 The head of the school is concerned with the school's reputation, bans Spenser from the school premises, and prohibits students to talk to him should he accost them anywhere in town.
 Even the boys' parents and their respective lawyers do not wish to throw any more light on the matter.
 For Spenser, however, three decisive questions have not been answered yet: where the two youngsters got the weapons from and how they were able to pay for them; where and from whom they learned to shoot; and why they planned and carried out the massacre in the first place.

 The pupils Spenser meets at one of their hangouts, however, are thrilled to disobey their head teacher and collaborate with a private eye.
 This is how Spenser learns where the less fortunate youngsters in town who attend the local public school usually meet, that a young man of mixed ethnicity supplies them with drugs, and that he might also have sold weapons to the shooters.
 Spenser is soon able to answer his first two questions, but for the time being he sees no way to find a good reason why two 17-year-olds with no criminal record should go ahead and cause a bloodbath.
 Gradually, however, he realizes that the motive is more to do with parents and teachers than anyone is prepared to admit.

 In School Days, Spenser's close friend Hawk does not appear but is mentioned.
 Susan Silverman is away at a conference and only returns at the end of the novel to celebrate the successful conclusion of the case.
 Pearl, however, having been left behind by her mistress, is constantly present.